BlockchainTokenSniper/blockchaintokensniper.github.io/memory-bank/activeContext.md

 *   **Iterative Website Updates**: Applying website changes in batches per file, or even per section, can be more manageable and less error-prone with current tooling than large, multi-file diffs.
 *   **Templating Consistency**: New pages should be created based on the structure of existing pages to maintain a consistent look and feel.
+*   **Consolidating Content**: For documentation like user guides, a single, comprehensive page can be more user-friendly and easier to maintain than multiple, fragmented pages.

 ## Learnings & Project Insights

 *   **Tool Limitations with Multiple Changes**: `replace_in_file` can struggle with multiple SEARCH/REPLACE blocks if earlier changes affect the line numbers or exact content expected by later blocks.
 Sequential, confirmed changes or `write_to_file` are alternatives.
+*   **Large-Scale Content Replacement**: For overhauling an entire page's content, `replace_in_file` targeting the `<main>` HTML element is an effective strategy, preserving the site's template structure.

 *(This file will be updated frequently as analysis progresses and tasks are undertaken.)*